pkoloveas/DATA23-resources/README.md

 - The Data folder is where the user should add the dataset files in their respective folders.

 ## Citing this work
-If you utilize the processes and scripts in this repository, please cite us in the following way:
+If you utilize any of the processes and scripts in this repository, please cite us in the following way:
 ```bibtex
 @INPROCEEDINGS{data23-FKRT,
   AUTHOR       = {George Fotopoulos and